koji-project/koji/docs/source/migrating_to_1.13.rst

 ..
   reStructured Text formatted

-The 1.13 release of Koji includes a several changes that you should consider when migrating.
+The 1.13 release of Koji includes several changes that you should consider when migrating.

 DB Updates